nylone/progetto-ingsw-2022/docs/README.md

 Follow [this link](https://nylone.github.io/ing-sw-2022-rampone-rossi-salerno/javadocs) to access the javadocs page for this project.

+## Other Deliverables for the project review

+All requested deliverables for use in the project review and assessment can be found [here](deliverables).

 ## Building and Running

 Make sure you have the latest [**Java 18**](https://jdk.java.net/18/) jdk installed